benasher44/benasher.co/_posts/2020-02-09-kotlin-ios-getting-started.md

 ### Kotlin/Native and Objects

-One thing to note about `object`s when working with them in multiplatform contexts is that they behave in slightly different ways on native platforms like iOS (i.e. built using Kotlin/Native) compared to the JVM.
+~~One thing to note about `object`s when working with them in multiplatform contexts is that they behave in slightly different ways on native platforms like iOS (i.e. built using Kotlin/Native) compared to the JVM.
 On native platforms, globals (including `object`s) are initialized during Kotlin/Native runtime initialization, which is typically when you launch your application.
-On the JVM, they're initialized on access (lazily).
+On the JVM, they're initialized on access (lazily).~~

+Their behavior here turns out to be the same 🎉.
+I made a mistake understanding the [concurrency rules](https://github.com/JetBrains/kotlin-native/blob/95ee655fbe8a5d346aea00c42deeb7ca493cb757/CONCURRENCY.md#global-variables-and-singletons) and reading too much into this line in the [immutability docs](https://github.com/JetBrains/kotlin-native/blob/985385e2fac037a1e9d8f2253139fced195c7421/IMMUTABILITY.md):

+> Top level/global variables of non-primitive types are by default accessible in the main thread (i.e., the thread which initialized Kotlin/Native runtime first) only.

 I'll discuss this a bit more in a future post.